khanhtc1202/my-stories-blog/source/_posts/redirect-logged-in-users-when-accessing-login-page.md

   }
 ```

-It will return the content of homepage (at /) if user try to register when already logged-in (In my opinion they ought to be logout first).
-But the problem is the url is still at /register; and the document of the SpringSecurity is too hard to figure out a way.
+It will return the content of homepage (at /) if user try to register when already logged-in.
+But the problem is the url is still at /register.
+I tried to looking the correct solution by searching, reading document of the SpringSecurity; but I found no answers.

 *So i try a different way, by handling it in the Controller*